Sonictherocketman/microblog_crawler/README.md

 ## Bugs

 - Callbacks (except the `on_data` callback) may recieve either Unicode, or Python ASCII Strings as data.
 As of yet the results are inconsistant.
 - Due to the large potential processing overhead required to convert an entire RSS or Microblog feed into an lxml etree, the callback for `on_feed` is currently disabled.
-This feature may be reenabled in future versions but will require the explicit options to enable and will be disabled by default.
+This feature may be reenabled in future versions but will require explicit enabling and will be disabled by default.

 ## Future Enhancements

 - Add a backup feed parser for when `lxml` fails due to malformed XML (maybe Beautiful Soup).
 - Increase the performance of the feed parser using the `multiprocessing` module.
 Currently, the parser only does requests in order.
 There's no reason that the crawler couldn't perform multiple requests and process them at once.
 - Add more tests and examples.
 - Handle Unicode more gracefully.
 Currently, the parser basically ignores Unicode and tries to hand all the work off to `lxml`.
-They type of data that the callbacks recieve is not consistent.
+The type of data that the callbacks recieve is therefore not consistent.

+## Acknowlegements

+The microblogcrawler module makes heavy use of, and requires the following 3rd party modules.

+- `lxml` for all the feed parsing.
+- `requests` for HTTP requests.
+- `datetime` for obvious reasons.
+- `dateutil` for parsing and interpretting varying datetime string formats.

+My thanks to all of the developers who made this project possble.